rubensworks/rubensworks.net/cv.md

 ## Short Biography

 {:.cv-biography}
-Ruben Taelman is a finishing PhD student at [IDLab](http://www.ugent.be/ea/idlab/en), Ghent University – imec, Belgium.
+Ruben Taelman is a Postdoctoral Researcher at [IDLab](http://www.ugent.be/ea/idlab/en), Ghent University – imec, Belgium.
 His research concerns the decentralized publication and querying of Linked Data on the Web, and investigating the trade-offs that exist between server and client.
 He has contributed to this domain through publications in journals such as